fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 Browsing listings should be as quick as possible, and it should reflect newly created listings as fast as possible.\
 Lastly, reserved and booked listings shouldn't be browsable by renters.

-Our system should serve a U.S.-based audience with approximately 50 million users and 1 million listings.
+Our system should serve a U.S. — based audience with approximately 50 million users and 1 million listings.

 ### 2. Coming Up With A Plan